lil-lilithhh/Spline-Path-Control-MYou/README.md

 ## Overview

 Spline Path Control MYou is a simple tool inspired by Material You.
-It's designed to make it easy to create motion controls, which allows you to create and animate shapes that follow splines, and then export the result as a `.webm` video file.
+It's designed to make it easy to create motion paths, which allows you to create and animate shapes that follow splines, and then export the result as a `.webm` video file.
 Input the motion paths into VACE to control the motion of anything (camera movement, objects, humans etc) all without extra prompting.

 ### Update v2.8
 * Added the ability to loop a spline's entire motion across the duration of an animation!
 This will make certain actions such as walk cycles, a character waving their hand, or even a ball bouncing in a rhythmic motion much more viable and easier to do with just splines alone.